mgkoning/gointreau/README.md

 from the command line using the command:
 go tool tour

 This runs the Go tour on the local machine.
+(Didn't work on Mac OS X for me, but did work on Windows.)

 # Using Go in Visual Studio Code
 There is a plug in for Visual Studio code that uses the Go tool ecosystem